 Begin with what your approach will be.
+What are the project milestones?
 How will you implement each phase of the project?
-Create a table with each phase listed and next to it the approach outlined briefly.
+Create a table with each phase listed and next to it the approach is outlined briefly.

 The overall plan can be scheduled in a Gantt chart.
-Here you can summarize the plan, outlining the sequence of each phase that you have collected in the table above.
+Here you can summarize the project schedule, outlining the sequence of each phase that you have collected in the table above.

-You want to know what your milestones will be over the course of the project’s lifecycle.
-Those are major points in a project when a phase is completed.
+You want to know what your milestones will be over the course of the project life cycle.
+Project milestones are major points in a project that marks when a phase is completed.
 Make a table with the milestone, the date you want it completed and a description of what it is.

-Then you want to list the dependencies.
-How will they impact other tasks and will they be impacted by non-delivery, as in are they task dependent.
+Then you want to list the task dependencies.
+How will they impact other tasks and will they be impacted by non-delivery, as in are they task-dependent.

-Next, create a resource plan.
-In this you are going to summarize the duration and effor for each project team member.
+Next, create a resource management plan.
+In this, you are going to summarize the duration and effort of each project team member.
 Begin with their role, followed by the start and end dates and the percentage of effort.